AlfieDarko/job-slink/README.md

 > As a Contractor,<br>
 > So I can know where to go to complete a job,<br>
-> I want to recieve a text with the time and location details of a job.
+> I want to receive a text with the time and location details of a job.

 > As a Contractor,<br>
 > So I can let the employer know I have accepted the job,<br>